christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The template is unmistakable: born in a cave (Jesus was born in a cave.
 Dionysus was born in a cave.
 Zeus was born in a cave.
 Sabazius (Serapis) was born in a cave), virgin birth (Dionysus from Zeus's thigh, Buddha from Maya's side, Horus from Isis), divine sacrifice and resurrection (Osiris dismembered and revived, Attis castrated and reborn, Mithras slain and ascending), and twelve disciples or companions (Mithras with twelve zodiac aides, Dionysus with twelve Maenads, Jesus with twelve Apostles).
 Each motif is a modular piece of the Serapic template, swapped into regional cults to precondition populations for the final merger under Christianity.

-Previous to Serapsis the first universal religion that the Alexandrian School tried to push was the "Ptolemaic cult of Alexander the Great".
+Previous to Serapsis the first universal religion that the Alexandrian School tried to push was the "Ptolemaic Cult of Alexander the Great".
 They probably realized quickly that a religion about "The Divine Alexander" dies with Alexander so they switched to his deified form ("Sarapis") instead.
 This way that name became a placeholder that kings inherited.
 This role could switch between generations, and this is why they didn't directly deify themselves.
 The population knew the god-king was the earthly agent of whatever deity they worshiped.

 **4.2 Judaism**